loiccattani/html-video-automator/INSTALL.md

 A little off-topic but can be useful:

-For security reasons suEXEC need to be configured at compile time with restrictive settings, such as the caller ID and document root from which suEXEC can be used.
+For security reasons, suEXEC need to be configured at compile time with restrictive settings, such as the caller ID and document root from which suEXEC can be used.
 Don't forget to modify these in the `configure` command below.

-`./configure --enable-mods-shared=all --enable-suexec --with-suexec-caller=www --with-suexec-docroot=/var/www`
+`./configure --enable-mods-shared=all --enable-suexec --with-suexec-caller=_www --with-suexec-docroot=/var/www`

 For more information, see: [http://httpd.apache.org/docs/2.2/suexec.html](http://httpd.apache.org/docs/2.2/suexec.html)